apparebit/prettypretty/docs/howto-color.rst

 <https://github.com/apparebit/prettypretty/blob/main/prettypretty/progress.py>`_
 is part of prettypretty's distribution.

+*How to Pretty-Pretty* has two parts.
+This part focuses on prettypretty's color support.
+That includes a discussion of how prettypretty adjusts colors to terminal capabilities and plenty of examples for manipulating colors.
+The other part focuses on prettypretty-specific code in the progress bar script.
+You probably want to start by working through the other part to get a good overview.
+But if your learning styles favors fundamentals first, then this part probably is a better start.

 Visualizing Progress
 --------------------

-So, a good start for you is to create a new virtual environment, install prettypretty into it, and run the progress bar demo:
+In either case, you probably want to get started by running the progress bar script yourself.
+So please go through the usual incantations for creating a new virtual environment, installing prettypretty into it, and running the progress bar demo:

 .. code-block:: console